IlloJuan: Career

 He started in YouTube using the alias of LMDShow, and he made summaries of video games from YouTuber Alexelcapo, so he gained popularity.
 Then he made humorist videos with his friends, so he got more followers.

 In 2016 he started in Twitch, where he became one of the most followed streamers in Spain, and in January 2021 he has 10,000 subscribers.
 He played Bloodborne, Rust, Cyberpunk 2077 and Red Dead Redemption, between others, in this platform.

 In 2018 he moved to Madrid he worked for PlayStation and he was a collaborator with Ibai Llanos, Mangelrogel, Spursito and DJMaRiiO.
 He participated on Ibailand, a project by Ibai to discover new talent people on Twitch, where he was with Ander Cortés, Ivana Vega, Reven, BarbeQ, Knekro, Cristinini and Werlyb, so he gained more followers and recognition.
 He became top 10 as Spanish Twitch streamer with more subscriptions, overcoming AuronPlay, and in July 2022 he got one million of followers on YouTube, where he uploads the summary of his live streamings.

 On 23 October 2023 it was released Mi historia, a documentary film by Domino's Originals about his life.
 In 2024 he did several projects such as a game show creating songs with Suno AI which he called "Operación Temazo", and a Q&A game show called "El Concursillo", in which TheGrefg, Jordi Wild, Sekiam, Xokas, Ibai and Spreen, between others, were the contestants.

 He released the album Hotel Maligno with the collaboration of Spanish rappers SpokSponha, Kase.O and Foyone, and produced by Sceno.
 It was inspired by roleplay characters in Marbella Vice from GTA V, and it mixes rap, dembow and dancehall with a parody point.
 Jordi Wild also participated on it.

 Personal life

 Since 2017 he was in a relationship with María Isabel Rodríguez, known as Masi, a television host, singer, actress and former content creator.
 In 2022 they rented a house in Madrid.
 They separated in 2024.

+Since 2025, he has been in a relationship with singer Lola Índigo.